Is 580 a good credit score?

 Can I get an auto loan with a 580 credit score?

 Some auto lenders will not lend to someone with a 580 score.
-If you are able to get approved for an auto loan with a 580 score, it could be expensive.
+If you are able to get approved for a car loan with a 580 score, it could be expensive.
 If you can raise your credit score, getting a car will be much easier.

 See also: 6 Best Auto Loans for Bad Credit